linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

         deb http://download.openvz.org/debian wheezy main
         ~~~

-2. Add the repository key to your system.
+2. Add the repository key to your system:

         wget -qO - http://ftp.openvz.org/debian/archive.key | sudo apt-key add -

-3. As of the publication date of this guide, the openvz repository key is invalid, and issuing the `apt update` command will generate a warning from the system.
+3. As of this guide's publication date, the OpenVZ repository key is invalid, and issuing the `apt update` command will generate a warning from the system.
 The command should succeed.
-If it does not, update the system with the following argument.
+If it does not, update the system with the following argument:

         apt --allow-unauthenticated update